rainbowbrained/Timer/README.md

 - :car: Changing colors depending on goals!
 - :sparkles: Friendly UI & UX and Has nice looking window.

+## Usage
+- Clone the project from this repo to your local machine: run `git clone https://github.com/rainbowbrained/Timer`
+- Open terminal and `cd` into the cloned folder, usually `cd Timer`.
+- Run `npm install` to install dependencies, or run `npm install --include=dev` to install dev dependencies.
+Now it's ready to use for development.
+- Run `npm run start` to run the app as desktop app.

 ## Screenshots
 <p align="center">